AI for HR

 Onboarding checklist and document chase

-Onboarding checklist assigns docs, tax forms, and references.
+The onboarding checklist assigns required documents, tax forms, and references.

 48-hour build